xialiyu1995/xialiyu1995.github.io/_pages/about.md

   - /about.html
 ---

 Hi, thanks for visiting my website!
-This site is a fork from [academicpages.github.io](https://academicpages.github.io/).
-It's still under construction!
-And I am gradually updating the contents.
+This site used [academicpages.github.io](https://academicpages.github.io/) as a template.
+It's still under construction, and I am gradually adding more contents.

 My name is [夏](https://en.wiktionary.org/wiki/%E5%A4%8F) (last name: xià) [立](https://en.wiktionary.org/wiki/%E7%AB%8B)[宇](https://en.wiktionary.org/wiki/%E5%AE%87) (first name: lìyǔ).
 You might know me by Jimmy.
 Don't worry!
 You are at the right place.
 I go by Jimmy because it's just much easier for everyone.
 I would still appreciate it if you try to pronouce my real first name!